jasonfeiwang/Anomaly-Detectors/doc/Data_Pipeline.md

 * Challenges in data pipeline creation:

+Currently, the data files we are working with come from flat files provided by our sponsor.
+Therefore, we are ingesting static data into Jupyter Notebook for processing and creating rules for anomaly detection.

+In the long term, we are planning on deploying rules in our sponsor's SQL database to detect consumption and charges anomalies automatically with new data coming in on a monthly basis.

 ### Provide some additional insight to the data in the form of statistical or graphical analysis

 For the analysis below, we will be using the cleaned version of data where we added columns for unique identifier and calculated fields for total charges and total energy rate.